ThiagoDiasV/computer-store-api/backend/README.md

     root $ cd silvertec/backend

-And then with Docker and docker-compose, do:
+And then with Docker and docker-compose, run:

     root/silvertec/backend $ docker-compose up --build